 Christian ministry covers many elements of the human experience.
 Consequently, ministry and theology graduates need several skills to serve their communities, including counseling, education, communication, leadership, and conflict resolution.

-Christian ministry touches many parts of the human experience.
-Consequently, ministry and theology graduates need skills in an array of areas to serve their communities, including counseling, education, communication, leadership, and conflict resolution skills.
-Most academic programs offer courses in these areas, along with internship opportunities that let students hone their skills.
+Most programs offer courses in these areas, along with internships that allow students to develop these skills organically.
 In some schools, ministry students preach in chapel services or teach in local churches as part of their training.

-Whether a minister serves as a pastor, teacher, or chaplain, non-formal counseling will almost certainly form a key component of their work.
+Whether a minister serves as a pastor, teacher, or chaplain, counseling will almost certainly form a key component of their work.
 Pastors may provide counseling to engaged couples, people considering divorce, and those going through grief.
-Chaplains may also offer crisis counseling to first responders, and teachers often counsel students.
+Chaplains offer crisis counseling to first responders, and teachers often counsel students.

 - Education and Training

-Many people attend church in order to learn more about their faith and how it applies to their daily lives.
-Pastors and other church leaders spend time teaching people what their denomination believes in and training those people to actualize that belief in their homes, friendships, and workplaces.
-Consequently, pastors need teaching skills in order to help people engage with and apply new material.
+Many people attend church to learn more about their faith and how it applies to their daily lives.
+Pastors and other church leaders teach people what their denomination believes in, helping them actualize that belief in their homes, friendships, and workplaces.

 - Public Speaking